What to expect from the Breakout Sessions at the LoveRural Conference.

 a) We could do that!

-a) Top Tips for Thriving in a Rural Multiparish Benefice – Every rural context is different… but what are the challenges which rural multiparish benefices have in common – and how can we thrive within them Rural Team Rector X will share stories and top tips from his own ministry and enable participants to share with each other.
+a) Top Tips for Thriving in a Rural Multiparish Benefice – Every rural context is different… but what are the challenges which rural multiparish benefices have in common – and how can we thrive within them Rural Team Rector Revd Dominic Doble will share stories and top tips from his own ministry and enable participants to share with each other.

 b) Growing Younger